City-state: States with similar characteristics

 A number of other small states share many of these characteristics, and are sometimes cited as modern city-states.
 Luxembourg, Djibouti, Qatar, Brunei, Kuwait, Bahrain, and Malta are each politically and economically centered on a single city; in the cases of Luxembourg, Djibouti and Kuwait, this primate city is so dominant as to give its name to the country.
 These countries are distinct from true city-states such as Singapore in that they comprise both their primate city (such as Luxembourg City) and a number of peripheral cities and towns (such as Esch-sur-Alzette and ten other towns in Luxembourg) with autonomous municipal authorities, and may also include substantial rural areas (such as the sparsely populated Éislek forest of northern Luxembourg).

+Kuwait can be considered a city due to the majority of its population being located within Kuwait City and economic activity.
+Kuwait itself has no official cities and is governed by one municipality which is a common characteristic of city states.
+However, the majority of the country is desert rather than urban area like true city states.

 Occasionally, microstates with high population densities such as San Marino are cited as city-states, despite lacking a large urban centre.

 Proposed city-states

 London

 The London independence movement seeks a city-state separate from the United Kingdom.